snozbot/fungus/Docs/fungus_lua/unity_test_tools.md

 # Unity Test Tools {#lua_unity_test_tools}

-If you are using the [Unity Test Tools](http://u3d.as/65h), FungusLua is a powerful and fast way to create integration tests using Lua scripting.
+If you are using the [Unity Test Tools], FungusLua is a powerful and fast way to create integration tests using Lua scripting.

 # Example